emmanuel19264/random-number-generator/README.md

-# random-number-generator
 A simple app to generate random numbers
-open phonegen.html in your browser to try it out
+To test the app, simply launch the phonegen.html file from within a web browser